Msq-9/image-captioning/README.md

 could be converted into a voice message with help of an appropriate API.
 This voice message could helpful in guiding or describing the scene to the blind.
 - Images similar to a given picture could be found out by searching the predicted caption in an appropriate search engine.

+## Pending work
+Accuracy & precision has to be measured, BLEU Score could be used to evaluate our results.